ssregibility/PlainSimpleGarak/README.md

 ## Model Training

-PlainSimpleGarak.ipynb should be used for now - will be changed soon.
+PlainSimpleGarak.ipynb should be used for training at the moment - will be changed soon.

 ## Text Generation

-PlainSimpleGarak.ipynb should be used for now - will be changed soon.
+For now, use PlainSimpleGarak_GenerateText.ipynb. seperate .py script file will be uploaded soon.

 ## Pretrained Model